Mike11199/HashMap-Python-Implementation/README.md

 A simplified way to view the chance of a hash table collision is by using the Birthday Paradox.
 This is a non-intuitive problem which states that in a room of 23 people, there is about a 50% chance two share the same birthday.

-To explain this concept, we can take the combination of these 23 people, which is equal to 253.
-This is the number of pairs of people we can create where order doesn't matter, or number of birthday comparisons.
+To explain this concept, we can take the possible two-person combinations of these 23 people, which is equal to 253.
+This is the number of pairs of people we can create where order doesn't matter, or number of potential birthday comparisons.

-In a hash table, the mumber of people would be equal to the capacity, or number of buckets in our table.
-For example, if we had a hash table with 23 slots and choosing two elements that could hash to the same index.
+In a hash table, the number of people in the birthday paradox would be equivalent to the key/value pairs to be inserted in the table, as this calculates the number of possible comparsions between two elements or pairings.

 ![image](https://user-images.githubusercontent.com/91037796/204158108-db5e66fc-bc83-432a-8cb2-8ef02a8244a8.png)